 On June 1, 2014, Tri-City entered into a one year temporary parking agreement with a neighboring business for rental of parking spaces for the Wellness Center visitors.
-On July 1, 2015, Tri-City renewed its agreement for another year through June 30, 2016 with a monthly rental rate of \$550 per month.
+On July 1, 2015, Tri-City renewed its agreement for another year through June 30, 2016 with a monthly rental rate of \$500 per month.
+This agreement is not expected to be renewed.